alvaro-saez/business_afi/README.md

         - If not, from spreadsheets
         - If not, from this notebook
         - If not, we have to create a empty dataFrame
-      - Create a second dataFrame with only the daily scrapped data (each day will replace the previous day's data)
+      - Create a second dataFrame with only the daily scraped data (each day will replace the previous day's data)
-      - Append the daily scrapped data into the Main dataFrame
+      - Append the daily scraped data into the Main dataFrame
       - Clean and Prepare the Main dataFrame
       - Create new columns
       - Limit the the amount of data only to a year to avoid the limits of Spreadsheets and to avoid to have huge CSVs